boltops-tools/terraspace-docs/_docs/tfvars/dynamic.md

     name = "prod-instance"

-{% include tfvars/instance_option_example.md %}
+{% include tfvars/instance_option_example.md heading="Example 3: Instance Option"  %}

 ## Recommendation

 Using ERB in the tfvar files is a pretty clean way of adding a little bit of dynamism.
 A good thing about the approach is that it keeps your Terraform module code purely native.
-When possible, it is recommended to use the ERB power that terraspace provides responsibly.
+When possible, it is recommended to use the ERB power that terraspace provides responsibly though.